zan768616253/lBXKqpLHr0yWFRBEVqMQSw/README.md

 - Full fill the goal requirement as much as I can

-- The consumer should be able to deploy Scale horizontally
+- The consumer worker should be able to deploy Scale horizontally

 - Using co + bluebird